-Police responding to Beach Haven incident, children being kept in school
+Children kept in school after firearm reported to police at Beach Haven

-Children are being kept in a school as police respond to an incident in Beach Haven this afternoon.
+Children were kept inside a school as police responded to reports of a firearm in Beach Haven this afternoon.

 A parent collecting his 5-year-old child from Beach Haven Primary about 2.50pm today said he saw four police cars responding to the incident in Lancaster Rd - which had been closed off at both ends.